andycroll/andycroll.com/_posts/2023/2023-03-13-assign-a-default-to-an-attribute-active-record.md

 ## Why not?

-Ideally, from a data perspective, it'd be good to set these defaults in the database schema and to disallow `NULL` values to be written to the database for that attribute (if that's the desired behaviour).
+Ideally, from a data integrity perspective, it'd be good to set these defaults in the database schema.

-Using a database constraint only means a call to Model.new won’t have the default value in the unsaved model, so you may wish to combine these approaches.
+Using a database default means a call to `Model.new` will have the database’s default value set in the unsaved model, so you may not need this approach.

-Additionally, beware that setting a default in the Active Record model will overwrite any default set in the database.
+Additionally, beware that setting a default in this way in the Active Record model will overwrite any default set in the database when you call `Model.new`.